William-Dbt/piscine-python_data_science/README.md

 ***Module 03***: Classes and the heritage in Python.
   - ex00: Discover of python classes and abstract ones
   - ex01: Discover of classmethod and \_\_str\_\_ and \_\_repr\_\_ specials methods with heritage
+  - ex02: Discover of multiple heritage in classes

 ***Module 04***: Structure Design.